Mary Baptist De Lacy: Australia

 The first Catholic bishop of New South Wales, Australia, John Bede Polding, reached out to Mary Aikenhead in 1836, while he was on a trip to England, and asked if some of the Sisters of Charity might come to Australia to establish a congregation in his diocese.
 He wanted help in providing services to the poor women convicts who were being sent to the penal colony.
 Aikenhead asked for volunteers to take on this mission work.

 When De Lacy joined the order, she expressed her interest in traveling to Australia, and participating in the establishment of the new congregation.
 Three other Sisters volunteered: Mother John Cahill, who became the superior of the congregation; F. De Salca O'Brien, Lawrence Cator.
 Xavier Williams, who was a novice at the time, also volunteered to go.

 The five women left Dublin on 18 August 1838.
-They sailed on the vessel The Francis Spaight, and during the course of their journey, there was a mutiny during the voyage.
+They sailed on the vessel Francis Spaight, and during the course of their journey, there was a mutiny during the voyage.
 The sisters are said to have acted as mediators, helping to resolve the dispute.
 They arrived in Sydney on 31 December 1838.
 They were the first religious sisters to arrive in Australia.

 Not long after their arrival, the sisters established a convent in Parramatta, where there was a "female factory" where convict women worked.
-The sisters lived in austerity; they were dependent on dispensations of money from Bishop Polding who controlled the funds sent from Ireland to support the convent.
+The sisters lived in austerity; they were dependent on dispensations of money from Bishop Polding, who controlled the funds sent from Ireland to support the convent.
 Charitable donations from neighbors and supporters also helped support the work of the Sisters.

 De Lacy was one of the Sisters involved in establishing the first orphanage run by the order, the Catholic Orphan School, located in Waverly, New South Wales.
 She worked at the orphanage from 1839 to 1840 and then returned to the convent in Parramatta.
 Along with other sisters, she ministered to prisoners in the Darlinghurst Gaol.
 She took notes based on her visitations with the convicts; these original records have been preserved, and offer a valuable window into the events and conditions of the time.

 In 1847, De Lacy oversaw the opening of a hospital in Woolloomooloo, the first hospital to be run by the Sisters of Charity in Australia.
 The hospital was designed to serve the poor, and accepted patients of all religious backgrounds, which was in keeping with the approach taken by Mary Aikenhead in Dublin.
 This approach was not without its critics; in Australia, as in Ireland, there were deeply partisan feelings between Protestants and Catholics, and few institutions catered to both.
 Sister De Lacy would be involved in the management of St. Vincent's Hospital (named after the hospital founded by Mary Aikenhead in Dublin) from its founding until her departure from Australia in 1859.